 2. Deep-fried Cookie Dough

-Sure, the top of a bucket of Sweet Martha’s cookies are warm, soft and gooey, but you get tired of them after a couple and you’re left with a bucket of cold cookies you paid $17 for.
-Enter deep-fried cookie dough.
+Sure, the top of a bucket of Sweet Martha’s cookies are warm, soft and gooey, but you get tired of them after a couple and you’re left with a bucket of cold cookies you paid way too much money for.
+Enter the deep-fried cookie dough.
 Available at Sonny’s in the Food Building, you get three deep-fried balls on-a-stick.
 Now, they’re extremely rich, so you’ll be done after eating just one.
 Split an order with a couple friends and see what you’re missing.

 Where: Sonny’s, Food Building